Conveniently Located to Serve Dallas and Fort Worth

 The final outcome is achieved over the next 3-4 months.
 At that time, post- operative photos are taken.

-Eyelid Chemical Peels:
+Eyelid Chemical Peels

-Cure for Crow’s Feet:
+Cure for Crow’s Feet

-Restoring Lush eyelashes:
+Restoring Lush eyelashes

-A blepharoplasty is often combined with a brow lift and forehead lift.
-These surgeries complement each other’s effectiveness.
-This is because brow ptosis often compounds the aging appearance of the eyelids.
-Some of excess eyelid skin can actually be from the sagging eyebrows.
+Blepharoplasty is often combined with a brow lift and forehead lift.
+These surgeries complement the results each procedure provides.
+This is because brow ptosis can contribute to the aging appearance of the eyelids.
+Some excess eyelid skin can actually be from the sagging eyebrows.

 Doing a brow lift at the same time as a blepharoplasty corrects both issues.
 A face and neck lift is done at the same time as a blepharoplasty to enhance the overall facial appearance.

-What are the risks of a Blepheroplasty?
+What are the Risks of Blepharoplasty?

 Blepharoplasty is a safe procedure.
 However, all surgeries carry small risks related to anesthesia and healing.
 There is also small risk of bleeding.
 Rarely have major issues such as blindness been reported as a results of blepharoplasty.